 Serious Bread Bakery

 Truly amazing bread and baked goods await you at Serious Bread but the chicken salad is remarkable.
 McCool Travel tip: buy a loaf of bread and a container of chicken salad, then make your own sandwich while driving along the gorgeous coast or on a #LiquidRoadTrip kayak adventure on Wolf River or to Deer Island.
-See also our Complete Guide to Kayaking in Mississippi on the Gulf Coast
+See also our Complete Guide to Mississippi Gulf Coast kayaking.

 Serious Bread Bakery: Facebook